sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-03-primer-chapter7.md

 - generally, `static` data members are initialized through `static` methods, however, it's possible to use in-class initializer to initialize `static` data members if the following conditions are satisfied
     * the `static` data member must be `const (integral type)` or `constexpr (literal type)`
     * the initializer must be a constant expression
-- there are 2 speical uses of `static` data members unlike normal data members
+- there are 2 special uses of `static` data members unlike normal data members
     * `static` data members can have incomplete types
         + in particular, they can have the same type as the class type of which it is a member
         ```c++